 Construction of the hull for the Coral South FLNG vessel has started at the Samsung Heavy Industries shipyard in Geoje Island, South Korea.
 The FLNG construction started in March of this year in Singapore with the steel cut for the ship’s turret.

-Mozambique’s first offshore oil and gas project was officially sanctioned by Eni and its partners earlier this year.
+Mozambique’s first offshore oil and gas project was officially sanctioned by Eni and its partners during 2017.
 Coral South is the first phase of Eni East Africa’s (EEA) wider plan of development for the 85 tcf of gas discovered in Area 4 of the deepwater Rovuma basin.
 EEA is the operator of Area 4 and holds 70% participating interest in the concession while Galp Energia, Korea Gas Corp., and Empresa Nacional de Hidrocarbonetos de Mozambique E.P. each hold 10%.
 In March 2017, Eni signed an agreement to sell 50% of its shares in EEA to Exxon Mobil Corp.
 Following the completion of the $2.8-billion transaction, EEA will be co-owned by Eni (35.7%), ExxonMobil (35.7%), and China National Petroleum Corp.
 (28.6%).
 Eni will continue to lead the Coral South project and all upstream operations in Area 4, while ExxonMobil will lead the construction and operation of natural gas liquefaction facilities onshore.

 Discovered in May 2012, Coral is estimated to contain 16 tcf of gas in place.
 In September 2015, Coral South was the first project in the Rovuma basin to be granted an environmental license, following due diligence by local communities and national authorities.
 In February 2016, the government of Mozambique’s Council of Ministers approved the plan of development, which calls for six subsea wells connected to a floating liquefied natural gas (FLNG) vessel moored in 2,000 m (6,562 ft) of water.
 The project is expected to produce up to 5 tcf over 25 years starting in mid-2022.
 In October 2016, the Area 4 partners agreed to contract the entire LNG volumes produced over the first 20 years to BP.